This fun Up house balloons shirt is made with a homemade craft foam stamp, and is so easy even a toddler can help you make it.

 You can see in the picture above that he stamped the balloon on the right by himself sideways right after I stamped on the first balloon.
 After that, I helped guide him to stamp the balloons in aesthetically pleasing arrangements.
 He didn’t seem to mind me rudely blocking his creative freedom.

-I went in to the kitchen to get some water to clean my paintbrush between colors.
-The stamp didn’t have much paint left on it, so I left it as it was on the table.
-When I came back, I saw that Eric had continued on the project without my help.
+I went into the kitchen to get some water to clean my paintbrush between colors.
+The stamp didn’t have much paint left on it, so I left it on the table without giving it a lot of thought.
+When I came back, I saw that my son had continued on the project without my help.
 (Notice the two small, light orange balloons below the others.)

 Maybe I shouldn’t have covered up the balloons that my son had so proudly stamped all by himself, but I didn’t want the shirt to look stained, so I ended up covering them up with the house and clouds later on.